 – From Psalm 139

-David Danielson has been happily married to his beautiful bride, Cindy, for just under 30 years and is the proud father of five amazing kids: Josiah, Arielle, Taylor, Martha and Faith; and “Pops” to Noah, his one grandchild to date.
+David Danielson has been happily married to his beautiful bride, Cindy, for over 30 years and is the proud father of five amazing kids: Josiah, Arielle, Taylor, Martha and Faith; and “Pops” to three grandchildren – Noah, Margaret and Jack – with two more on the way by the end of 2019.
 He is currently the pastor at Impact Christian Fellowship in Kerrville, TX and has been serving in ministry for over 40 years.
-Connect with him on Twitter and Facebook.
+Connect with David on Facebook.